- Preparation time

 - In a large jug, mix together the stock, cream, lemon juice and zest.
 Pour into the pan and add the barley and green beans.
 Season and mix together well, and then add the chicken pieces back into the pan with any resting juices.

-- Simmer uncovered for 30 minutes until the barley is plump and al dente and most of the liquid has evaporated.
+- Simmer uncovered rapidly for 30-40 minutes until the barley is plump and al dente and most of the liquid has evaporated.
 Season again to taste and serve immediately with a scattering of extra thyme over the top.

 - *** TIP: If you are unsure how to joint a whole chicken, get your butcher to do it for you.
 You need 8 pieces for this recipe.
 Alternatively you can substitute with chicken drumsticks or thighs - either bone in or out would work equally well.